dmbarbour/wikilon/docs/AwelonLang.md

 In this view, Awelon's natural numbers are given a `#` prefix, hence the view is optimized for signed integers.
 This particular view takes the path of building one view upon another.
 If the view left out rational numbers, we'd still render a sensible `[-4 #6 rational]`.

 Besides numeric towers, editable views could easily support lists, continuation-passing style, generators with yield, and other features.
 Line comments can easily be supported, e.g. `// comment == "comment"(a2)d`.
-Qualified namespaces are easy to support, e.g. such that `long_prefix_foo` can be abbreviated as `lp_foo`.
-It is also feasible for projections to leverage color, such that `html_div` vs. `math_div` both render as `div` but in different colors.
+Qualified namespaces are easy to support, e.g. such that `long-prefix-foo` can be abbreviated as `lp-foo`.
+It is also feasible for projections to leverage color, such that `html-div` vs. `math-div` both render as `div` but in different colors.

 We can project edit sessions to view and edit multiple words together.
-In simplest form, we might have `my_session = [foo][bar][baz]` so we can 'open' the session then edit those three words together.
+In simplest form, we might have `my-session = [foo][bar][baz]` so we can 'open' the session then edit those three words together.

 Although initial emphasis is plain text views, the eventual goal is to model richly interactive graphical views involving tables, graphs, canvases, checkboxes, sliders, drop-down menus, spreadsheets, and so on.
 A sophisticated projectional editor could support frames or a zoomable interface where a word's definition may be logically inlined/opened into the current view.